Lake Nakuru National Park

 What you can see

-The Lake Nakuru National Park is home to the big five and countless other species of flora and fauna
+The Lake Nakuru National Park is home to the big four and countless other species of flora and fauna

-The Big Five: Rhinos (both black and white) are the highlight, along with buffalos and occasional sightings of leopards and lions.
+The Big Four: Rhinos (both black and white) are the highlight, along with buffalo and occasional sightings of leopards and lions.

 Flamingos Galore: Thousands of flamingos often gather along the shores of Lake Nakuru, creating a pink spectacle.